 Withered Bones in the Embrace of Mercy

 There is something holy about the break of dawn.
 Like most folk, my life has had ebbs and flows, but one of my most favorite seasons of life allowed me to witness the slow overwhelm that the day has as night fades away.
-Dawn tends to happen sort of all at once; it’s aContinue reading “Light from the Dawn”
+Dawn tends to happen sort of all at once; it’s aContinue reading “Working Toward the Dawn”

 Sanctified and Called to be Saints